AmrDeveloper/ClangQL/README.md

 SELECT * FROM functions
 SELECT COUNT(name) from functions WHERE return_type = "int"
 SELECT DISTINCT name AS function_name FROM functions

+SELECT * FROM globals
+SELECT COUNT(name) from globals WHERE type = "int"
 ```

 ---